A set of steps to prepare CCT students to complete a synthesis during their final semester (or very soon after) (version 12/09/08, rev. 10/22/09)

 No more than one incomplete left and not on academic probation

-Synthesis proposal submitted with advisors arranged before the semester starts, http://www.cct.umb.edu/synthforms.html .
+Synthesis proposal submitted with advisors arranged before the semester starts, files/synthforms.html .

-Readers can be drawn from a wide range of part-timers and faculty from other departments, http://www.cct.umb.edu/synthadvisors.html
+Readers can be drawn from a wide range of part-timers and faculty from other departments, files/synthadvisors.html

 Students start the synthesis project with a meeting at the end of the previous semester, or even at the start of the previous semester if the instructor has time to advise you during that pre-synthesis semester.

-Students form buddy pairs to coach each other before and during the synthesis semester
+Students form buddy pairs or trios to coach each other and provide feedback before and during the synthesis semester.

-Marathon day at the end of the semester* to provide faculty and peer support for students to focus and bring the pieces together and to complete the final steps (see " When you can see the end in sight," at http://www.cct.umb.edu/synthforms.html ). (* Usually Saturday before Memorial Day and, if needed, two Saturdays before Xmas).
+Marathon day at the end of the semester* to provide faculty and peer support for students to focus and bring the pieces together. (* Usually Patriot's Day and, if needed, the Saturday before Thanksgiving).

-For each semester of incomplete completion, it is best to register for 1 credit independent study to affirm to yourself and your advisors that you want their involvement in completing your synthesis.
-Alternatively, if money is really an obstacle, pay program fees, which keep your student status active.
+For each semester of incomplete completion, it is best to register for 1 credit independent study (which may happen through CCT688, Reflective Practice) to affirm to yourself and your advisors that you want their involvement in completing your synthesis.
+You must, at the very least, pay program fees to keep your student status active.

-The synthesis instructor, not the Program Coordinator, takes responsibility for followup and coaching/coaxing their students through to completion.
-At the same time, as a matter of good professional practice, students should respond to emails and phone calls, even if it is to say—no apologies needed—that progress has been limited.
+Your original synthesis instructor, not the Program Coordinator, takes responsibility for follow-up and coaching/coaxing their students through to completion.
+At the same time, as a matter of good professional practice, students should respond to emails and phone calls, even if it is to sayÑno apologies neededÑthat progress has been limited.

 Marathon day (see above) is strongly recommended for incomplete synthesizers.

-Option to shift to a Reflective Practitioner's Narrative prepared in a way that weaves in work done throughout the program of study (including in a Reflective Practitioner's portfolio) and in what you have done to date in your incomplete synthesis project.
-(This option should be pursued only after consultation with synthesis advisor, ensuring that everyone is on the same page about what is expected.
-Incomplete synthesizers may choose to attempt this as a one-month intensive, in which case you can request to be given a question, much like in a take-home comprehensive exam, to guide you in producing this Narrative.)
+Incomplete synthesizers may consider the option to shift to a Reflective Practitioner's Narrative prepared in a way that weaves in work done throughout the program of study (including in a Reflective Practitioner's portfolio) and in what you have done to date in your incomplete synthesis project.
+This option should be pursued only after consultation with synthesis advisor, ensuring that everyone is on the same page about what is expected.
+(The CCT faculty have discussed a means for incomplete synthesizers to attempt this as a one-month intensive, in which case you can request to be given questions to guide you in producing this Narrative.)

-If you run up against the 5-year limit for completion, you can apply for a "statute of limitations" extension by submitting the required form with a concrete plan for completion.
+If you run up against the 5-year limit for completion, you can apply for a "statute of limitations" (S.O.L.) extension by submitting the required form with a concrete plan for completion that addresses reasons why you hadn't yet finished.

-Before approving the S.O.L. extension (or earlier than that if you have let your student status become inactive), the program coordinator will ask (but not require) you to sign forms that allow you to be graduated with a Certificate if you "disappear" (i.e., stop paying program fees and communicating with your advisors).
-The reason for the request is that the Program needs to reduce the number of students in the all-but-synthesis category.
-(Note: If you graduate with a Certificate and want to reactivate your M.A. studies at a later date when you are ready to finish your synthesis, all of the Certificate and other CCT credits can count.)
+Before approving the S.O.L. extension (or approving readmission if you have let your student status become inactive), the program coordinator will ask (but not require) you to sign forms that allow you to be graduated with a Certificate if you "disappear" (i.e., stop paying program fees and communicating with your advisors).
+The reasons for the request are that the Program needs to reduce the number of students in the all-but-synthesis category and we believe that it is not good for students to have such unfinished business in their lives.